RodneyKoolman/Advent-of-Code-2022/README.md

 ## Do Advent of Code yourself

-1. Go to adventofcode.com, start with day 1
+1. Go to adventofcode.com and start with day 1
 2. Use your favorite programming language to solve the puzzles

 ## Author